itstrangvu/trangs/content/blog/how-i-like-to-collaborate.md

 ---
-title: "How I like to collaborate as a designer"
+title: "How I like to collaborate"
 date: ""
 tags:
 - design